 Also, some of these vintage newspapers and photos may display political symbols (such as Nazi symbols, communist symbols etc), or may express political or social views, the prices are expressed in Reich Marks etc. We have no position with regards to the content of the newspapers and photos, and occasionally translate the text only to present the flavour of the historical context.

 Birth of Volkswagen is an educational app, the result of our research and for the purpose of presenting historical data only.
 It does not carry any marketing, sale or political message.
+Volkswagen company does not sponsor, authorise or endorse any information in this app.
 All copyright information is available on request.